 Pathophysiologic basis of the foamy oesophagus is uncertain.
 Stasis is a predisposing factor.
-Foam is produced directly by the fungal organisms that colonize in the oesophagus due to production of carbon dioxide via oxidative respiration.
+Foam is produced directly by the fungal organisms that colonize the oesophagus due to the production of carbon dioxide via oxidative respiration.

 The foamy oesophagus is characterized by multiple tiny (1-3 mm), round lucencies that are mixed with the barium suspension along the top of the barium column, producing a layer of foam.

 - discrete ulcers (mimicking herpes)

 - shaggy oesophagus: when plaques and pseudomembranes coalesce

 - double barrel oesophagus

 - benign stricture is also seen in late-stage disease

 - 1. Sam JW, Levine MS, Rubesin SE et-al. The "foamy" esophagus: a radiographic sign of Candida esophagitis.
 AJR Am J Roentgenol.
 2000;174 (4): 999-1002.
 AJR Am J Roentgenol (full text) - Pubmed citation

 - 2. Levine MS, Rubesin SE, Herlinger H et-al. Double-contrast upper gastrointestinal examination: technique and interpretation.
 Radiology.
 1988;168 (3): 593-602.
 Radiology (citation) - Pubmed citation